Michael0x2a/curated-programming-resources/resources.md

     - Team Treehouse has a series of courses on [HTML][webdev-treehouse-js], [CSS][webdev-treehouse-css], and [Javascript][webdev-treehouse-js]
       Allows a free 14-day trial, but later requires payment.
 - Interactive tutorials:
+    - [Free Code Camp][webdev-freecodecamp]
+      A beginner's introduction to HTML, CSS, JavaScript, and other web technologies.
+Contains a large amount of exercises.
     - [CSS3, please!][webdev-please]
       An interactive website that lets you dynamically change CSS rules to style an element on-screen.
 Not for beginners, but is a good way to discover advanced applications of CSS.
 - Video tutorials: N/A